tothanhdat2006/segmentation-cityscapes/README.md

 - [segment-cts-pedveh-unet.ipynb](src/segment-cts-pedveh-unet.ipynb): train and validate U-Net on pedveh classes type.

 ## Usage
-Download the dataset at [Cityscapes website](https://www.cityscapes-dataset.com/).
+Download the dataset at [Cityscapes website](https://www.cityscapes-dataset.com/) and clone the cityscapesScripts in `/src` folder.

 To train a model, run the `train.py` using the following format:
 ```